A tailored editing service for professional wedding photographers.

 - Flag any images you have shared publicly or with your couple, so I don’t edit over them.
 I don’t mind if you do this with ratings or colours, but please do let me know what to look out for.

-- Right click on the Collection you would like for me to edit, and export it as a Catalog with only Include Smart Previews selected, and named with something unique like the wedding date and couple’s names.
+- Select all the images you would like for me to edit, and export them as a Catalogue with only Include Smart Previews selected, and named with something unique like the wedding date and couple’s names.
 Please also include your Photography name so I can keep track of who is who!

-- Once the Catalog has fully exported, quit Lightroom and send me a ZIP file of the .lrcat and .lrdata files in your Catalog.
+- Once the Catalogue has fully exported, quit Lightroom and send me a ZIP file of the .lrcat and .lrdata files in your Catalogue.

 Some handy tips…